Leo Heinrichs: Death

-Heinrichs normally celebrated the 8 AM Sunday Mass, but on Sunday, February 23, 1908, as he had a meeting scheduled that day, he switched with the priest Wulstan Workman to take the 6 AM "Workingmen's Mass.
-Among those attending Mass was fifty-year-old Giuseppe Alia (aka Giuseppe Guaraccio and Angelo Gabriele), an unemployed shoemaker who had recently emigrated from Avola, Sicily.
-Alia took Communion at the altar rail, then flung the Host at the priest and drew a revolver.
-Seeing the gun, the altar boy tried to warn the priest, but Alia opened fire and shot Fr.
-Heinrichs in the chest.
-Fr.
-Heinrichs first attempted to retrieve the fallen Host and collapsed mortally wounded on the step of the Altar of Our Lady, and died minutes later.
+On Sunday, February 23, 1908, Heinrichs was celebrating the 6:00 am "Workingmen's Mass" at St. Elizabeth's.
+Sitting in the church was 50-year-old Giuseppe Alia, an unemployed shoemaker from Avola, Sicily.
+After taking communion from Heinrichs in his mouth at the altar rail, Alia spit the host into his hand and flung it at the priest.
+Alia then drew a revolver.
+The altar boy tried to warn the priest, but Alia shot Heinrichs at point blank range in the chest.
+Heinrichs attempted to retrieve the fallen host before collapsing on the step of the Altar of Our Lady.
+Heinrichs died in the church a few minutes later at age 41.